 Remember that Mexico City is at a high altitude, which means cooler temperatures compared to other parts of Mexico.
 The summer months (June to September) tend to be rainy and can experience higher levels of humidity.
 Winter (December to February) can be chilly, especially in the evenings, but still enjoyable for those who prefer cooler temperatures.

-How much time to send in Mexico City
+How much time to spend in Mexico City

 The amount of time to spend in Mexico City depends on your interests and the depth of exploration you desire.
 However, to experience the main highlights of the city, it is recommended to spend at least 3 to 5 days.